Reasons for Not Losing Weight include

 - Keep healthful alternatives in your house; different foods seem soothing to different people

-5. Weekday vs. weekend
+5. Weekday vs. weekend reasons not losing weight

 We can be so nutrition-minded during the week.
 Then the weekend comes, and it all falls apart.
 Drinks with the girls, big dinners with our family, the Sunday morning brunch tradition, and before you know it, it is Monday morning, and we are upset with ourselves.